What is the Window of Tolerance and How It Impacts Your Life

 Use mindfulness to cultivate a sense of direction and purpose.
 Focus on the present, accepting the flow of life while gradually rebuilding confidence in your future.

-Conclusion: Embracing Self-Compassion and Resilience
+Embracing Self-Compassion and Resilience

 Embracing the concept of the Window of Tolerance is an empowering journey toward self-awareness.
 It encourages you to acknowledge and accept your emotional experiences.